All Episodes

 All right.

-Good uh good stuff.
+Good stuff.

-And um uh all that good stuff.
+And all that good stuff.

-But that's not important now, because we have Jeffrey Lord on the line, don't we?
+Because we have Jeffrey Lord on the line, don't we?

 And I want to ask you about CNN also and how much fun it is there.

-But you may have seen this a politico article today.
+But you may have seen this, a Politico article today.

 For a landslide.

-They say displaying unchecked confidence.
+They say, displaying unchecked confidence.

-The Democrats paid consultants see plenty of paths to the White House.
+The Democrats' paid consultants see plenty of paths to the White House.

-Yeah the other the other week Hillary Clinton was here in here, meaning uh Harrisburg, Pennsylvania, uh and the press accounts had her having a crowd of, and I'm quoting directly hundreds.
+You know, when you talked about Jill Stein having a rally there in Columbus and there were a hundred people the other week, Hillary Clinton was here in here, meaning Harrisburg, Pennsylvania, and the press accounts had her having a crowd of, and I'm quoting directly, hundreds.

 Yeah.

-Uh I was at the Donald Trump rally, both of them here in the area, and one that was a few days after that Hillary Clinton rally.
+I was at the Donald Trump rally, both of them here in the area, and one that was a few days after that Hillary Clinton rally.

 This is what I call the enthusiasm gap.

-Uh she's not uh she's not a good retail politician.
+She's not a good retail politician.

-When you think of how close this is in these polls, and uh, you know, has been pointed out.
+When you think of how close this is in these polls, and has been pointed out, Trump hasn't really launched until now an advertising campaign.

 She's a terrible candidate.

-The Trump organization has one office in the state of Florida, which as you know is a key, I think we remember 2000, a key state for any president if you're going to win the presidency, and he doesn't have a lot of they call it the ground operation.
+The Trump organization has one office in the state of Florida, which, as you know, is a key, I think we remember 2000, a key state for any president if you're going to win the presidency.

 He doesn't have a lot of offices scattered in key states around the country.